top of page

 🧚♀️ Pixie Dust Pro Tip: This will be a fantastic break spot for families with young kids.
 Expect air conditioning, seating, and a dose of creative chaos in the best possible way.

-🏛️ Animation Courtyard Becomes “The Walt Disney Studios”
+Animation Courtyard has changed to “The Walt Disney Studios”

-As part of this transformation, the entire Animation Courtyard area will be reimagined to look like the historic Walt Disney Studios Lot in Burbank, California.
+As part of this transformation, the entire Animation Courtyard has been reimagined to look like the historic Walt Disney Studios Lot in Burbank, California.

 Here's what that includes: